open-telemetry/opentelemetry-dotnet/docs/metrics/getting-started-prometheus-grafana/README.md

 - [Grafana support for Prometheus](https://prometheus.io/docs/visualization/grafana/#creating-a-prometheus-graph)

-### Configure OpenTelemetry to Expose metrics to Prometheus Endpoint
+### Configure OpenTelemetry to Expose metrics via Prometheus Endpoint

 Create a new console application and run it: